We may not realize it, but our gastrointestinal tract (our “gut”) is a complex and fascinating system.

 The primary theory of food sensitivities is they are caused by tiny immune system reactions within the gut.

-These aren’t the big, overwhelming kind of immune reactions associated with an allergy, but reactions that take place at a cellular level.
+These aren’t the big, overwhelming kind of immune reaction associated with an allergy, but reactions that take place at a cellular level.

-Cells in our gut reaction to certain molecular structures in foods and release chemicals that cause inflammation.
+Cells in our gut react to certain molecular structures in foods and release chemicals that cause inflammation.